Nicky Cross

 Nicholas Jeremy Rowland Cross (born 7 February 1961) is an English former professional footballer who played as a forward.
-He scored 128 goals in 481 league games in a 16-year career in the Football League, playing for five clubs.
+He scored 147 goals in 582 league and cup games in a 16-year career in the Football League, playing for five clubs.

 He began his career at top-flight West Bromwich Albion in 1980 and played more than 100 games in five years before moving on to Walsall for a £48,000 fee.
-He also played over 100 games for Walsall, scoring 45 league goals, before being sold on to Leicester City for a £80,000 fee in January 1988.
+He also played over 100 games for Walsall, scoring 45 league goals, before being sold to Leicester City for a £80,000 fee in January 1988.
 He was sold to Port Vale for a £125,000 fee in June 1989.
-He would play a total of 176 games for the club in league and cup competitions, winning the Football League Trophy in 1993 and helping the club to promotion out of the Third Division in 1993–94.
+He would play a total of 175 games for the club in league and cup competitions, winning the Football League Trophy in 1993 and helping the club to promotion out of the Third Division in 1993–94.
 After this success, he spent two years with Hereford United before heading into non-League football with Solihull Borough in 1996.
 He later managed Redditch United and Studley KBL before heading into the financial sector.